Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 > Stumbling upon a single CU in the world would be unsurprising and unimpactful.

 To purchase an item listed in the given World Kit, a character requires a marketplace or merchant that has that item (as dictated by the Game Master).
-Additionally, if the item is of Rare rarity or higher, a Barter check is required to determine how effective the character is in haggling the price down.
+Additionally, if the item is of Rare rarity or higher, an Influence check is required to determine how effective the character is in haggling the price down.

 | Result    | Outcome                                |
 | --------- | -------------------------------------- |